Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### Data

 Image Data: Download the ImageNet data (http://www.image-net.org/).
-For the 79 classes not present in Imagenet, download images from Google and Flickr.  </br>
+For the 79 classes not present in ImageNet, download images from Google and Flickr.  </br>
 Audio Data: Generate spoken data for all classes.
 In this paper we use the Google, IBM and Microsoft TTS systems to generate the audio data. </br>
 Helper scripts are provided in the Preprocessing directory.</br>
 ```